Skip to main content

 Receiving (Upstream) Messages

-In order to send ROS messages to your robot, the ROS2 plugin needs to understand the dialect of the ROS messages being used.
+In order to receive ROS messages from your robot, the ROS2 plugin needs to understand the dialect of the ROS messages being used.
 In order to do this, the ROS2 plugin needs access to the shared object files which are built for each ROS package, and contain all the necessary code to read/write the ROS messages which are defined by that package.
 You will need to configure the ROS2 plugin with the location of these files by setting the LD_LIBRARY_PATH env variable as described in the Configuration section.

 The ROS2 plugin searches for message files once each time that it starts up; if you change or create a message file while the Agent is running, you will need to disable and then re-enable the ROS2 plugin so that it searches for new messages.